 Build a hanging mobile representing the island’s ecosystem, with elements symbolizing Roz’s role in it, connecting to the theme of interdependence.

 Implementation : Using sticks, string, and paper or lightweight items (e.g., feathers, cut-out leaves), kids create a mobile with parts like a paper Roz, a nest, or animals.
 Each piece includes a word or phrase from the book (e.g., “community” or “nest”).
-In classrooms, groups can collaborate on a large mobile to display; homeschoolers can make a family mobile for the living room.
 Discuss how each part shows the island’s balance.

 Materials: Sticks, string, paper, markers, optional feathers or natural items.